 I was connected to Lauren years ago through a doctor.
 I thought it didn’t matter where I got my prescriptions filled, until I called in for my first refill.
 Lauren was engaging, asked me how I was feeling, and if I thought the medication that was prescribed was accomplishing the goals I had for the medication.
 Pardon?!

 In that conversation, Lauren recommended tweaks, alternatives for consideration, and made me feel like I had agency in this process.
 Lauren also made me realize that there was value in me understanding the medications I was taking, and their impact on my physical and mental wellbeing.

-At first I thought this might be a one-off experience or just something that happened with new patients in the pharmacy, but this approach to patient care has continued for years and has been an important part of my perimenopausal journey as I continue to strive to be my best self and invest in my healthspan.
+At first I thought this might be a one-off experience or just something that happened with new patients in the pharmacy.
+However this approach to patient care has continued for years.
+And it has been an important part of my perimenopausal journey as I continue to strive to be my best self and invest in my healthspan.

 Progesterone – A Perfect Example